SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 instability (the time period up until which the motions of the Sun and our neighbouring planets is constrained to more or less fixed orbits).
-I forget the number, but the characteristic period is probably on the order of billions of years. the Sun could die out before any of our planets go haywire and shoot off to interstellar "infinity".
+I forget the number, but the characteristic period is probably on the order of billions of years.
+The Sun could die out before any of our planets go haywire and shoot off to interstellar "infinity" or two planets collide.
 (Don't quote me on this.
-If you want to know then pull up a DuckDuckGo or
-[Perplexity ai](https://www.perplexity.ai/search/What-is-the-.jbJwrp1QFyYXpb47IhKyg) tab.)
+If you want to know then pull up a DuckDuckGo or [Perplexity ai](https://www.perplexity.ai/search/What-is-the-.jbJwrp1QFyYXpb47IhKyg) tab.)
 About 17 billion years before any likely major planetary collision?